kbonney/NuMAD/docs/introduction/contribute.rst

 .. _intro-contribute:

-Contributing to NuMAD
+Contributing to pyNuMAD
 ========================================================

-Thank you for considering contributing to NuMAD.
+Thank you for considering contributing to pyNuMAD.
 We welcome contributions from the community in form of bug fixes, feature enhancements, documentation updates, etc. All contributions are processed through pull-requests on GitHub.